Bang (Rita Ora and Imanbek EP): Reception and promotion

 Following its release, Bang was met with a warm reception from music critics.
 Designating it as a "star-studded EP", Farrell Sweeney from Dancing Astronaut acknowledged that each song on the record boasts its "own unique capacity for mainstream appeal" and distinguished "Big" as its "radio favorite".
 Similarly, Ryan Ford for We Rave You described the record as a "club-ready EP" possessing "four deliciously unique singles".
 He further emphasised "The One" as a positive conclusion to what he labeled as a "superb EP", also highlighting Ora's "vocal talents" and the duo's "impressive" mainstream appeal.
-For his website, Thomas Bleach remarked the songs' reliance on "big beat drops and intricate production" and applauded Ora's involvement in producing a "fun collection of tracks".
 Selene Moral of Los 40 commented that "we find pop sounds [in the EP] that take us to the club culture of the [80s and 90s] and a flavor of house music".
-Commercially, Bang reached number 16 on the US Billboard Top Dance/Electronic Albums ranking in the issue dated 27 February 2021.
+According to a review by the editorial staff of Mix1, the record is a "remarkable compilation of songs" that incorporates several musical genres.
+Furthermore, the latter staff awarded the song a favorable rating of 7 out of 8 stars.
+Commercially, Bang reached number 16 on the US Billboard Top Dance/Electronic Albums ranking.

 To accompany the release, a four-minute and 50-second lasting film for Bang premiered to Ora's official YouTube channel on 12 February 2021, incorporating a snippet from each song as an introduction to the record.
 On the same occasion, "Big" and its accompanying music video were released as the record's lead single.
 Directed by Jasmine Loignon, the scenes were filmed at the mount of Buzludzha and the cities of Pernik and Sofia in Bulgaria.
 The visuals pay tribute to Ora's Albanian and Imanbek's Kazakh heritages.
 In it, the singer wears a traditional Albanian attire created by Kosovo-Albanian designer Valdrin Sahiti, which was aimed to display the Albanian ethnographic style, as intended by her.
-For further promotion, Ora performed "Bang Bang" for the first time in the eighth season of the American talk show the Tonight Show Starring Jimmy Fallon on 3 March 2021.
+For further promotion, Ora performed "Bang Bang" for the first time in the eighth season of the American talk show The Tonight Show Starring Jimmy Fallon on 3 March 2021.
 A day later, the singer went on to perform the song on Australian breakfast show Sunrise.

 Track listing

-Credits and tracklist adapted from Tidal.
+Credits and tracklist adapted from Spotify.